 Protection – varnish

-Since at least 300 000 people will see this exhibition between May 11 and November 24, I have to think about how to protect the prints’ surface.
+Since it’s estimated that as many as 300 000 people will see this exhibition between May 11 and November 24, I have to think about how to protect the prints’ surface.
 They have to be transported and handled, and there may be visitors who touch the surface.
 And I’d love to think that, after Venice, it may be shown somewhere else.

 This means applying some kind of varnish, or lacquer, to the canvas prints, not just the usual Hahnemühle Protective Spray.
 After lots of consultations with various people and on the Internet, I have decided to use a product from the same company that produces the canvas, Breathing Color’s Museum grade matte varnish in the Timeless series.